radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/08-virtual-views-of-cloud-directories-or-services.md

 7. To view the schema associated with the radiantsalesforce data source, go to the Context Builder tab, Schema Manager sub-tab and open the schema named salesforce.
 The objects that can be virtualized from Salesforce are described in this file.

-8. To create a new virtual view, use the Context Builder tab -> View Designer sub-tab.
-For details on using View Designer, see the RadiantOne Context Builder Guide.
+8. To create a new virtual view, use the Context Builder tab > View Designer sub-tab.
+For details on using View Designer, see the [RadiantOne Context Builder Guide](/documentation/context-builder-guide/introduction.md).

 #### Getting a Security Token from Salesforce